Learn to Hunt

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Contact Information by County

-The mottled sculpin is an inhabitant of northeast Iowa trout streams.
-It is somewhat less common than the slimy sculpin and is found in warmer waters.
-Mottled sculpin are found in streams with an average water temperature of 68 degrees F (range 6l to 72 degrees F).
+The Mottled Sculpin lives in northeast Iowa trout streams.
+It is somewhat less common than the Slimy Sculpin and is found in warmer waters.
+Mottled Sculpin are found in streams with an average water temperature of 68 degrees F (range 6l to 72 degrees F).

-The mottled sculpins` behavior and feeding habits are quite similar to the slimy sculpin.
+The Mottled Sculpins` behavior and feeding habits are similar to the Slimy Sculpin.
 It can modify its body colors to match the background which helps it escape predation and may be useful in ambushing food items.

 The Mottled Sculpin has often been called a "trout indicator" and usually where there are sculpin populations, the water generally holds trout as well.